mnihl/practicalwork2morgan/README.md

 - I worried if citing the sources of all images was necessary for this project.
 - Working with tables in html is very messy and can get confusing if you have a lot of row elements with lots of text cluttering up your html file.
 As of now I have not styled it either and am unsure how I will to make it more legible for the user/reader.
 - Unsure once again if it is accepted to use text and information taken from slides when descrbing FCE on fce.html
+- Not exactly happy with the final design of the website and the styling of the table
+- Maybe the UFV logo should link to UFV website, but decided not to do this.
+- Wanted to make the footer "sticky" to the bottom, but was not able to find a way to do this via the means and resources we were taught in this courses, and it was not listed as a requirement, so I decided not to pursue that further either.
+- Overall styling and working with CSS is a weak point of mine, I feel I lack the overall "vision" of the websites I have created in the past and dislike styling and nitpicking and centering divs.
+I have found working with Bootstrap to be much more satisfying and functional but this was too much for this project.
+- The table or the way the degree courses were presented per year should be improved.

 ## Conclusions